TritonDataCenter/rfd/rfd/0026/README.md

 ### Changes to CloudAPI

-#### Filtering shared volumes' storage zones from the `ListMachines` endpoint
+#### Not exposing NFS volumes' storage VMs via any of the `Machines` endpoints

 Machines acting as shared volumes' storage zones are an implementation detail that should not be exposed to end users.
+As such, they need to be filtered out from any of the `*Machines` endpoints (e.g `ListMachines`, `GetMachine`, etc.).

+Filtering out NFS volumes' storage VMs will be done by filtering on the `smartdc_role` tag: VMs with the `nfsserver` `smartdc_role` tag will be filtered out.

-As such, they need to be filtered out from the `ListMachines` endpoint.
-Thus, CloudAPI's `ListMachines` endpoint will always pass -- in addition to any other search predicate set due to other `ListMachines` parameters -- the following predicate to VMAPI's ListVms
+For instance, CloudAPI's `ListMachines` endpoint will always pass -- in addition to any other search predicate set due to other `ListMachines` parameters -- the following predicate to VMAPI's ListVms endpoint:
-endpoint:

 ```
 {ne: ['tags', '*smartdc_role=nfsserver*']}